John Hart (South Australian colonist): Political career

-Hart took an interest in public affairs, in 1851 was elected to the Legislative Council.
+In 1851, he was elected to the Legislative Council.
 Hart resigned in 1853 to visit England and was re-elected the next year, serving until the Council expired in 1857.

-In 1857 Hart became a member for Port Adelaide in the first House of Assembly.
-He was Treasurer of South Australia in the Baker ministry which lasted only a few days in August 1857, and held the same position in the Hanson cabinet from 30 September 1857 to 12 June 1858 when he resigned.
-Hart was chief secretary in the short-lived first Dutton ministry in July 1863, and was Treasurer in the first and second Ayers ministries, and the first Blyth ministry from July 1863 to March 1865.
-Hart became premier and chief secretary from 23 October 1865 to 28 March 1866 at which date he also resigned from parliament.

 Hart was member for Light from May 1868 to April 1870. including a second short stint as premier from 24 September 1868 to 13 October 1868.

 At the 1870 election, Hart changed seats to represent The Burra, the seat he retained until his death.
 He was premier and Treasurer again from 30 May 1870 to 10 November 1871.

 One newspaper obituary gave the opinion that Hart had been unfairly criticised in several of his decisions (and had been subsequently vindicated) and should have been given credit for the Overland Telegraph Line rather than Sir Henry Ayers.

 Death

 John Hart died suddenly on 28 January 1873, while chairing the third annual general meeting of the Mercantile Marine Insurance Company at the Adelaide Town Hall, leaving a widow and a large family.